 A yellow warbler matching card with object and bird puzzle

-I gave her a basket with shredded manila paper as a nest
+I gave her a basket with shredded manila paper as a birds nest

 She curiously matched all the birds with the bird cards

-She lay all the birds three part cards in our coffee table while getting the birds from the nest one at a time
+She lay all the birds three part cards on our coffee table while getting the birds from the nest one at a time

 “Imagination does not become great until human beings, given the courage and the strength, use it to create.”

 Fruit & vegetables unit for preschool

 This week we are learning about fruits and vegetables.
 Our garden started to bloom and vegetables and fruits are growing very quickly.
 My daughter loves to eat colorful fruits and vegetables and she’s pretty much familiar with the name of the foods she have on her plate.
 In this unit, the child will learn the different kinds of fruits and vegetables as well as the part of the fruit.

 I gathered my learning materials for fruits and vegetables unit such as books to read, object card, miniature fruits and vegetables, real fruit to cut, moveable letters and fruit puzzle with part labels.
 I divided my presentation into three parts.